chriswebb/sublime-psql-tools/README.md

 }]
 ```

-then browse to Main > Preferences > Package Settings > PSQL Execute > Database and select your newly added database.
+then select your text and click Tools > PostgreSQL > Execute (Production)

 ## Contributing
 1. Fork it!